haruhisa-enomoto/haruhisa-enomoto.github.io/_pages/problems.md

 ## Extension-closed subcategories

-Is there any classes of subcategories which we can classify?
+Are there any classes of subcategories which we can classify?

 ## Lean Theorem Prover
 **Teaching Auslander-Reiten theory to computer** using [Lean](https://leanprover.github.io/), see also [Lean community](https://leanprover-community.github.io/), and a very good introductory material [Formalising Mathematics](https://github.com/ImperialCollegeLondon/formalising-mathematics)